chemistrykit/selenium-prep/README.txt

 SeleniumPrep.path_set?

 NOTE: Will return a boolean result in addition to helpful messaging.
-Also, automatically ran after download completes.
+This will automatically run after downloading completes.

 == LICENSE: